-Field Name Description Use KeyPair Specifies whether key pair authentication is used to connect.
-Click to configure key pair.
+Field Name Description jdbc:snowflake://<accountname>.snowflakecomputing.com/</accountname> ?warehouse=DataWarehouseName&db=DatabaseName& schema=SchemaName Password Enter the Snowflake (Service account) password. rassword This field is available only when Use KeyPair is not selected.
+Save Password Specifies whether the password is saved DBMS Instance Specifies the schema of the database.
+Schema Use this option to select multiple or narrow down to single schema.
+Specifies whether key pair authentication is used to connect.
+Click 💳 to Use KeyPair configure key pair.
 For more information, refer to the Configuring Key Pairs topic.
-Specifies the full JDBC URL that is used to establish a connection with the database.
-It is autopopulated based on the other parameters.
-For example, URL jdb- c:snowflake:// <accountname>.snowflakecomputing.com/</accountname> ?warehouse=DataWarehouseName&db=DatabaseName& schema=SchemaName DBMS Specifies the schema of the database.
-Instance Schema Use this option to select multiple or narrow down to single schema.
 Connection Specifies the connection pool type being used to connect via JDBC.
 Pool Type For example, HIKARICP and BONECP.
-Number of Specifies the number of partitions of the database.
-Partitions It is autopopulated with default number of partitions.
+Number of Par- Specifies the number of partitions of the database. titions It is autopopulated with default number of partitions.
 You can edit and provide the number of partitions as required.
 For example, 1.
-Minimum Specifies the minimum connections per partitions of the database.
-Connections It is autopopulated with default minimum connections per partitions.
-Per Par- You can edit and provide the minimum connections per partitions as titions required.
-For example, 3.
-Maximum Specifies the maximum connections per partitions of the database.
-Connections It is autopopulated with default maximum connections per partitions.
-Per Par- You can edit and provide the maximum connections per partitions as titions required.
+Minimum Con- Specifies the minimum connections per partitions of the database. nections Per It is autopopulated with default minimum connections per partitions.
+You Partitions can edit and provide the minimum connections per partitions as required.
+T di cicionis For example, 3.
+Maximum Con- Specifies the maximum connections per partitions of the database. nections Per Partitions It is autopopulated with default maximum connections per partitions.
+You can edit and provide the maximum connections per partitions as required.
 For example, 5.

-To configure database options, click .
+To use database options, click (Options).